 If you’ve ever worried that we’ve solved all the mysteries of nature, fear not.
 Minnesota’s Devil’s Kettle Falls has been puzzling hikers and geologists for generations.
 At the falls, along Lake Superior’s north shore, a river forks at a rock outcropping.
 While one side tumbles down a two-step stone embankment and continues on like a normal waterfall, the other side vanishes into a deep hole and disappears — apparently forever.

 A few miles south of the U.S.-Canadian border, the Brule River flows through Minnesota’s Judge C. R. Magney State Park, where it drops 800 feet in an 8-mile span, creating several waterfalls.
 A mile and a half north of the shore of Lake Superior, a thick knuckle of rhyolite rock juts out, dividing the river dramatically at the crest of the falls.
 To the east, a traditional waterfall carves a downward path, but to the west, a geological conundrum awaits visitors.
-A giant pothole, the Devil’s Kettle, swallows half of the Brule and no one has any idea where it goes.
+A giant pothole, the Devil’s Kettle, swallows half of the Brule and, until recently, no one had any idea where it goes.
 The consensus is that there must be an exit point somewhere beneath Lake Superior, but over the years, researchers and the curious have poured dye, pingpong balls, even logs into the kettle, then watched the lake for any sign of them.
 So far, none has ever been found.

 And this baffling situation only gets weirder when geologists start explaining Devil’s Kettle.
 Consider, for instance, the sheer quantity of water pouring into the kettle every minute of every day.
 While the notion of some kind of broad, underground river is an exciting device in movies, the reality is that those sorts of deep caves are rare, and only form in soft rock types like limestone.
 Northern Minnesota, as geologists will tell you, is built of stronger stuff.